 How To Make Tiramisu Without Mascarpone

-Step 1: In a medium sized bowl beat the egg yolk and sugar of a min until combine.
-Then place the bowl on a double boiler (pot with boiling water), make sure the water in the pot does not touch the bowl!
-Continue to beat this mixture until it turns pale, creamy and thick, about 3-4 minutes.
+Step 1: In a medium-sized bowl beat the egg yolk and sugar for a minute until combined.
+Then place the bowl on a double boiler (pot with boiling water), and make sure the water in the pot does not touch the bowl!
+Continue to beat this mixture until it turns pale, creamy, and thick, about 3-4 minutes.
 You can do this with a whisk or an electric hand mixer.

 Step 2: Remove the egg yolk mixture from the double boiler and add in the cream cheese.
-Beat until fully combine.
+Beat until fully combined.
 Set aside.

-Step 3: In a separate large bowl, combine the cold heavy cream, 2 tablespoons of sugar and vanilla extract.
-Beat on high speed until stiff peaks form.
-Pour in the egg yolk mixture and fold everything together until fully combine.
+Step 3: In a separate large bowl, combine the cold heavy cream, 2 tablespoons of sugar, and vanilla extract.
+Beat at high speed until stiff peaks form.
+Pour in the egg yolk mixture and fold everything together until fully combined.

 Step 4: In a wide bowl mix some hot water and espresso powder.
 Dip each of the ladyfingers(use as much as you need) in the coffee then arrange them in a pan ( I used a 10×10 ich square serving tray (26×26 cm)).
 Only dip the biscuits for a second on each side, otherwise they’ll become soggy.